wrecking-yard/ex_txt_2_markov_chain/README.md

 - start new process to keep the state.
 - allow duplicate data.

-I've tried to give it a quick stab while avoiding both.
+My toy implementation is a quick stab at avoiding both.

 ## Examples